Perineal Tears

 Overview

-A perineal tear refers to damage that can occur in the area between the vagina and anus during childbirth.
+A perineal tear is damage that can occur in the area between the vagina and anus during childbirth.

 During birth, it is common to experience tearing of the tissue between the vaginal opening and the anus known as the perineum.
 This area contains many muscles.
-These obstetrical tears are categorized into four groups:
+These obstetrical tears are grouped into four categories:

-2. Second degree tears: Deeper tears that affect both the muscles of the perineum as well as the skin.
+2. Second-degree tears: Deeper tears that affect the muscles of the perineum and the skin.

-3. Third degree tears: These tears extend from the vagina and perineum to the anal sphincter, the muscle that controls the anus.
+3. Third-degree tears: Tears extend from the vagina and perineum to the anal sphincter, the muscle that controls the anus.

-4. Fourth degree tears: These tears extend into the anal canal as well as the rectum, reaching further into the anus.
+4. Fourth-degree tears: Tears that extend into the anal canal as well as the rectum, reaching further into the anus.

 An episiotomy is different from a tear.
-An episiotomy is a deliberate cut made by the doctor or midwife through the vaginal wall and perineum to make more space for delivering the baby.
-A tear happens as the baby stretches the vagina during birth.
+An episiotomy is a deliberate cut made by a health-care provider through the vaginal wall and perineum to make more space for delivering the baby.
+A tear can happen as the baby stretches the vagina during birth.
 A tear may occur with or without an episiotomy.

-Visit our Mount Sinai Perineal (OASIS) Clinic for information about our clinic-based care.
+Visit the Mount Sinai Perineal (OASIS) Clinic for information about our clinic-based care.

 Our care

-Learn more about the specialized care provided at Mount Sinai Hospital for Gynaecology.
+Learn more about the specialized care provided at Mount Sinai Hospital in Gynaecology.

 This content is intended for informational purposes only and is not intended to be used or relied upon for any diagnostic or treatment purposes.
 It does not replace the need for consultation with a health-care professional.
 Please speak with your health-care professional for questions about your health.